dougeby/IntuneDocs/intune/get-support.md

 6. Choose **Create** to submit your support request.
 -->
 >[!IMPORTANT]
->If you have a billing or subscription question, you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).
+>If you have a billing or subscription question, you can open a case to get support through the [Microsoft 365 admin center](https://admin.microsoft.com/Support/SupportEntry.aspx).

 ### View support requests
 You can view a support request from within the Azure portal.
 To do so:

-1. Sign in to  Azure (<https://portal.azure.com>) with your Intune admin credentials, select the **?** icon in the upper-right corner of the portal, and then select **Help + support** to go to the [Azure Help + support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.
+1. Sign in to  Azure (<https://portal.azure.com>) with your Intune admin credentials, select the **?** icon in the upper-right corner of the portal, and then select **Help + support** to go to the [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.

 2. On the **Help + support** page you can view the list of **Recent support requests**, and select them to view additional details.